-TSAG acts as an advisory body to the study groups, membership and staff of ITU-T. It is responsible for working procedures and the organization of the ITU-T work programme.
+TSAG acts as an advisory body to the TSB Director and reviews in particular ITU-T's working procedures and ITU-T's work programme.

 Technical groups in which representatives of the ITU-T membership develop Recommendations (standards) applicable to various fields of information and communications technologies (ICTs).

 Within ITU-T Study Groups, regional groups aim to ensure that ITU-T Recommendations address the needs of all the world’s regions.